 555. Automatic Data Processing Systems (5).
-Pr., CS 207 or Consent of Instructor.
+Pr., IS 207 or permission of instructor.

 Completes the student's introduction to electronic digital computer hardware and to computer-based data processing/information systems, with emphasis on quantitative computer systems analysis and information balance.